soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

 ## Lifecycle
  22.August.2017 Martin

- Lifecycle hooks - Angular calls methods on directives and components as it creates, changes, and destroys them.
+ Lifecycle hooks - match the order of initialisation of the app (generally speaking).
+Angular calls methods on directives and components as it creates, changes, and destroys them.
+Each hook is appropriate for use in different situations.

  1. #### Constructor (not a hook)

+    Initialises the component.
+Used mainly for **dependency injection**.
+Not Angular-specific (is TypeScript specific).

     The constructor of the component class is called **before** any other component lifecycle hooks.

-    Inject all dependencies in constructor.

      ```ts
     import {Component} from '@angular/core';